syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 {% endtabs %}

-## IF Field
+## IF field

-If field compares two values and updates the field result with true text, when comparison succeeds otherwise false text.
+IF field compares two values and updates the field result with true text, when comparison succeeds otherwise false text.

-To know more about If field and its syntax in Microsoft Word, refer [MSDN article](https://support.office.com/en-au/article/Field-codes-IF-field-9f79e82f-e53b-4ff5-9d2c-ae3b22b7eb5e#)
+To learn more about IF field and its syntax in Microsoft Word, refer to the [MSDN article](https://support.office.com/en-au/article/Field-codes-IF-field-9f79e82f-e53b-4ff5-9d2c-ae3b22b7eb5e#)

-The following code example illustrates how to add an If field in Word document.
+The following code example explains how to add an If field to a Word document.

 {% tabs %}